 This tent took the top- pot of our expert-recommended roundup after being recommended to us by hiker Joey Holmes, founder of Black Girls Camping Trip, Tianna Johnson, and award-winning travel writer Emily Woodhouse.
 All three of them specifically mentioned being fans of the tent’s versatility, finding it suitable for backpacking to wild camping.
-The tent is also ultralightweight (weighing 1.5 kg) and adaptable to a variety of weather conditions.
+The tent is also ultralightweight (weighing 1.5 kilograms) and adaptable to a variety of weather conditions.
 Thanks to its double-porch feature for storing gear, both Holmes and Woodhouse personally found the tent to have ample space for two people, where Woodhouse mentioned it was a prime choice for fellow plus-size sleepers.
 Read more here.

 With an average rating of 4.5 stars from over 1,700 reviews, this three-man option from Coleman was the best-rated overall in our people’s choice tent roundup.
 Sixty-nine reviewers marvelled at how easy the tent was to erect, and 35 others were advocates of the porch area, which is large enough to sit in during the day.
 As for adverse weather conditions, the tent is certifiably durable, with one couple reporting that the tent withstood both Storm Ellen and a heavy downpour in the Dordogne.
 Read more here.

 For larger groups, this octagon shaped tent from Coleman is suitable for, fittingly, eight people.
 With both a sewn-in waterproof groundsheet and a flysheet that’s entirely removable on humid days, the tent is suited to both winter and summer time trips.
-Whilst designed for large groups, Black Girls Camping Trip’s Johnson says the tent is also great when camping solo as it makes it easier to “delegate space” for areas like “a hygiene corner or a reading corner.”
+Whilst designed for large groups, Black Girls Camping Trip’s Johnson says the tent is also great when camping solo as it makes it easier to “delegate space” for areas like “a hygiene corner or a reading corner”.

 Richard Prideaux, lead instructor at Original Outdoors, selected this Therm-a-Rest as his ultimate sleeping bag pick when we spoke to him for our expert roundup.
 Suited to handling subzero temperatures, the bag is actually ideal for damp-weather protection, being made up of quick-drying synthetic insulation.
-Whilst there is no official GSM rating ( the amount of weight per square meter in an insulating material) available for the bag, it is a solid choice for both winter and summer camping.
+Whilst there is no official GSM rating (the amount of weight per square meter in an insulating material) available for the bag, it is a solid choice for both winter and summer camping.
 It also has the added bonus of packing away easily — so there’s no need to dread a festive end-of-trip wrestling match with the storage bag.
 Read more here.

-An exceedingly well-rated — and cheap, at less than £30 — option comes in the form of the Trail Outdoor 3 Season sleeping bag.
+An exceedingly well-rated — and cheap — option comes in the form of the Trail Outdoor 3 Season sleeping bag.
 Usually, the higher a GSM rating, the warmer the sleeping bag.
 The Trail Outdoor bag has a rating of 250 GSM, meaning it’s suited for outings from spring all the way up to early winter (though reviewers do make a point to stress the ‘early’ aspect, noting the bag cannot withstand below-freezing temperatures.)
 Where over 30 reviewers made a point to stress the bag’s comfort, one reviewer in particular said that the bag’s 190 cm length allowed a good night of sleep for the tallest of campers.
 Read more here.

 If sleeping flat on your back isn’t really your thing, this sleeping bag for side-sleepers could be the perfect choice.
 With a central zipper that will refrain from impaling your hips as you’re snoozing, the Sidewinder is designed specifically for those that tend to curl up on their sides through the night.
-With a mix of synthetic and high-loft, water-resistant natural down, as well as keeping you comfortable, the sidewinder will keep you warm and dry, too.
+With a mix of synthetic and high-loft, water-resistant natural down, as well as keeping you comfortable, the sidewinder will keep you warm and dry too.

 Just as important as a carefully selected sleeping bag in some situations, a sleeping mat offers a solid foundation for a decent night’s sleep whilst camping.
 Providing a crucial layer of protection between your bag and your groundsheet, a mat can add a layer of warmth and comfort on a good day or protect you from damp leaks on a bad one.

-One expert, Camping With Style’s Shell Robshaw-Bryan, said that Osprey’s packs guarantee “decades of service.”
+One expert, Camping With Style’s Shell Robshaw-Bryan, said that Osprey’s packs guarantee “decades of service”.
 Another expert, adventurer Holly Budge, stood by the pack after taking it on perhaps the ultimate measure of quality: a successful hike to the summit of Mount Everest.
-She said the backpack gave “lots of support through the waist strap, making weight more manageable,” and faced “extreme heat, wind, and snow” without letting her down.
+She said the backpack gave “lots of support through the waist strap, making weight more manageable”, and faced “extreme heat, wind, and snow” without letting her down.

 With room for both a little one and their belongings, the Poco Plus Child Carrier is an ideal choice for parents hoping to adventure out on a hike with a kid.
-Able to carry toddlers at a weight of up to 18 kg, the carrier is “astonishingly well designed,” according to adventurer Mary-Ann Ochota.
+Able to carry toddlers at a weight of up to 18 kg, the carrier is “astonishingly well designed“, according to adventurer Mary-Ann Ochota.